 Joining a beekeeping club or association is a great way to learn more about bees and beekeeping, providing a channel through which members can help each other.
 Find your local beekeeping group with California State Beekeeper's Association list: HERE

 Are you a beekeeper looking for a veterinarian?
 The HBVC is made up of students and professionals from all segments of veterinary medicine and animal science who care about bees and beekeeping.
 Search for a veterinarian in their directory: HERE.

-Honey bee experts at UC Davis and Oregon State University (OSU) will teach a free online bee biology course aimed at training veterinarians in their new role in supporting beekeepers and maintaining the health of bee colonies.
+Honey bee and veterinary medical experts at UC Davis and Oregon State University (OSU) have created an on-line biology course aimed at training veterinarians in their new role in supporting beekeepers and maintaining the health of bee colonies.
 This course has been RACE certified and will be available for registration in the near future at http://www.wifss.ucdavis.edu/beevets/.

 Located at the University of California Riverside, CIBER conducts research to safeguard bees and their pollinating services to secure human food production and ecosystem stability.
 Their activities connect landscape-level processes with organismal-level interactions and molecular mechanisms to develop tools to identify, quantify, and manage threats to bees and their pollination services.

 This project is a collaboration of group of scientists from across the nation doing research to explore the relationships between bees, environmental horticulture plants, and pesticides.
 Their research is primarily targeted towards helping environmental horticulture growers, but our activities also produce valuable resources for home gardeners or anyone interested in the interplay between bees, plants, and pesticides.